 DEA depends on contractors to supply the products and services needed to support its world-wide mission.
-In FY 2014, DEA awarded contracts in excess of $552 million involving more than 2,000 vendors.
+Annually DEA awards contracts in excess of $600 million, involving more than 2,000 vendors.
 DEA’s largest service acquisitions in terms of total dollars spent are:

 - Translation and Interpreting

 - IT and Telecommunications

 - Maintenance and Repair of Aircraft

 DEA also purchases a variety of other products and services including: